ecshreve/jepp/README.md

 - These problems seem to be solved after breaking up and organizing the taskfiles better.

 # DB

+Currently the app uses a file based sqlite database.
+Below are some notes on the deprecated mysql setup.
+All in all, the 15 seasons of data currently in the DB only end up as ~25 MB .sql file.
+Using sqlite removed the need to run a mysql server and made the app easier to deploy and test.

+## Notes on deprecated mysql setup

 Getting the data into the database started as a manual process, and hasn't been automated yet because the data is all there and I haven't needed to import / export it recently.